Dopeamin/bigdata_project/README.md

 ### 1. Data Ingestion:

 - The data is first ingested into the Hadoop cluster using Hadoop's built-in File System API or Hadoop's command-line interface.
-The data is then stored in HDFS.
+The data is then stored in MongoDb.

 - Creates REST API using a java HTTP server.
 This API should expose an endpoint to accept incoming data from HTTP requests.